How to Thicken a Thin Lawn

 Step 8: First mow

 Wait until the new grass is about 5-6cm tall before the first cut.
-Set the mower high (4cm) and make sure the blade is sharp – new grass pulls out easily if the blade tugs rather than cuts cleanly.
+Set the mower high (4cm) and make sure the blade is sharp.
+New grass pulls out easily if the blade tugs rather than cuts cleanly.

 Gradually reduce the mowing height over subsequent cuts until you reach your normal height.